 If you have earned a master's degree from UMGC and want to pursue an additional master's degree at UMGC, you may not apply coursework twice, i.e., double count, or repeat courses to fulfill the requirements of the additional credential.
-On a case-by-case basis, UMGC may consider limited substitutions for coursework that is required for more than one master's degree to allow you to complete a second master's degree, but if this is not possible, you will need to choose an alternate program if you wish to complete another credential at UMGC.
+On a case-by-case basis, UMGC may at its discretion consider limited substitutions for coursework that is required for more than one master's degree to allow you to complete a second master's degree.
+If you are not granted such substitutions, you will need to choose an alternate program if you wish to complete another credential at UMGC.

-Before beginning work toward or registering for a second master's degree, consult an academic advisor.
-Advisors will be glad to explain the requirements and situations that require department approval, including those for completing an MS in Management or in Information Technology in a second specialization.
+Before beginning work toward or registering for a second master's degree, consult an advisor or a success coach.
+Advisors or success coaches will be glad to explain the requirements and situations that require department approval, including those for completing an MS in Management or in Information Technology in a second specialization.